PewDiePie: 2015–2017: YouTube Red, Revelmode, and style change

-2017–2018: Media controversies, streaming, and formatted shows
+2017–2018: Media controversies and formatted shows

 In a video posted in January 2017, Kjellberg featured two paid individuals on Fiverr, asked to hold a sign that read "Death to all Jews".
-He alleged his intent was not against Jews, but to showcase how "crazy" the modern world and website were.
-The video received negative attention and caused a media backlash, with various publications writing critically of Kjellberg's defense of his controversial content as jokes taken out of context, and opining that his content helps normalise ideologies such as fascism, neo-Nazism, and white supremacy.
-The Wall Street Journal alleged that this was not the first time Kjellberg had used antisemitic language and imagery in his videos.
-Kjellberg and the two individuals later apologised, but the event led Maker Studios to cut their ties with Kjellberg and Google to drop him from the Google Preferred advertising program and cancel the upcoming second season of the Scare PewDiePie YouTube Red series.
-Ultimately, he apologised for his jokes, but strongly rebuked media coverage of the event, with particular criticism aimed at The Wall Street Journal.
+He alleged his intent was not antisemitic in nature, but to showcase how "crazy" the modern world and website were.
+The following month, The Wall Street Journal published an article alleging that this was not the first time Kjellberg had used antisemitic language and imagery in his videos.
+Following the Journal's article, Kjellberg received considerable media backlash, with various publications writing critically of his defense that his content was humor taken out of context, and some opining that his content helps normalise ideologies such as fascism, neo-Nazism, and white supremacy.
+While Kjellberg and the two individuals later apologised, the event led Maker Studios to cut their ties with Kjellberg and Google to drop him from the Google Preferred advertising program and cancel the upcoming second season of the Scare PewDiePie YouTube Red series.
+While Kjellberg did offer a mea culpa and distanced himself from hate speech, he also strongly rebuked media coverage of the event, with particular criticism aimed at The Wall Street Journal for how their reporting portrayed his references to Nazis in some of his videos.
+The Wall Street Journal defended its reporting and responded that Kjellberg did not address other videos identified by the Journal, such as Kjellberg's reaction to the Fiverr suspension of a Jesus Christ impersonator who stated "Hitler did absolutely nothing wrong", wherein Kjellberg criticised Israel-based Fiverr for the suspension and joked, "Isn't it ironic that Jews found another way to fuck Jesus over?"

-According to Social Blade his channel's total view count was surpassed by the Indian record label T-Series at the top of YouTube's view rankings on 14 February.
+According to Social Blade, his channel's total view count was surpassed by the Indian record label T-Series at the top of YouTube's view rankings on 14 February.